numical/style-ext-html-webpack-plugin/README.md

 ## Basic Usage

 ### Use Case: Internalize all your CSS
-Just add the plugin to your webpack config.
+Add the plugin to your webpack config.

-Note that order is important - the plugin must come **after** HtmlWebpackPlugin and ExtractTextWebpackPlugin:
+The order is important - the plugin must come **after** HtmlWebpackPlugin and ExtractTextWebpackPlugin:
 ```javascript
 module: {
   loaders: [